10 Top Virginia Tourist Attractions + 25 More

 Poll: Favorite Virginia Attraction

 What is your favorite Virginia attraction?

 1) Virginia Beach: Sand, Waves and Fun

-Virginia Beach is more than five miles long.
+Virginia Beach, more than five miles long, is the biggest and best beach in the state.
 Like most beach destinations, it has a long line of hotels facing the water and another line across the street of restaurants and attractions.